ivopc/mv-client/README.md

 > The `new-client` branch is suitable to the `new-mv-server` repo and the `old-client-server` is suitable to `old-mv-server` :)

 You can download the server here: https://github.com/ivopc/new-mv-server .
 If you want to rewrite the older source to that and contribute, you're free :)

 Old GameServer (outdated and legacy): https://github.com/ivopc/old-mv-server

+# Secretly I'm doing a closed-source release of my game with TypeScript+Phaser3+NuxtJS+NestJS :)

 ## Build Setup